-The Australian Taxation Office (ATO) states that any payment made for insurance that covers your regular income is regarded as tax-deductible, so your income protection insurance premiums may be tax-deductible if bought as a standalone policy.
+The Australian Taxation Office (ATO) states that you can claim the cost of any payment made for insurance that covers you against the loss of your income, so your income protection insurance premiums should be tax-deductible if bought as a standalone policy.

 How do I qualify for an income protection tax deduction?

-Here's how you can qualify for an income protection tax deduction under the two types of income protection policies.
+Here's how you can qualify for an income protection tax deduction:

-- Super income protection.
-For funds inside super, it's a little bit trickier.
+Super income protection.
+For funds inside super, it's a bit trickier.
 Generally, full tax deductions are only available for self-employed workers.

 Generally, you can only claim expenses as a tax deduction if they are incurred in the generation of their assessable income and are not of a capital, private or domestic nature.